YukiThornton/helpanto/README.md

 # Helpanto

-Recipe keeper and cook assistant app with React and Redux.
-(`Helpanto` means `assistant` in Esperanto).
+Recipe keeper and cook assistant app with React, Redux and Jest. `Helpanto` means `assistant` in Esperanto.

 ## Prerequisite